UPDATE: 20 July, 2020: In This Broad Earth is now available in a FIVE-PART version (all strings, woodwinds, brass) with optional percussion.

 - FIVE-PART VERSION is a slightly stricter arrangement following the Japanese All-Band Association’s flexible band requirements.
 Also includes string parts.

-Follow the link for more details.
+Follow the links for more details.
 I intend for these to be playgrounds for experimentation and learning.

 Other arrangements of existing pieces that are in the works, or I’m contemplating: